cygnusss/LastTweetTongiht/README.md

 ## About

-Last Tweet Tonight –– a **unique** application for true fans of John Oliver's twitter account.
-Have ever felt like a twitter account alone is not enough for John Oliver?
-And he deserves more than that – say, a separate app?
+Last Tweet Tonight –– a **unique** application for true fans of John Oliver.
+Have you ever felt like a twitter account alone is not enough for John Oliver?
+And he deserves more than that – like, say, a separate app?
 Well, good news!
 There is now an app that lets you see John Oliver's tweets and not get distracted by all the unnecessary functionality of the popular app.
 **Here's some information on how to use it.**

 ## Requirements